MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 ## Method 2: BFS / Matrix Traverse through Queue

 BFS matrix traverse through queue.
 Similar as DFS but there two points to note: 1) We use a customized inner class here to include information of x axis and y axis of the current block, but can also be done through a direction array, which represent the step we take vertically and horizontally.
-2) When we add neighbors of the current node to the queue.
+2) When we add neighbors of the current block to the queue.
 What are the neighbors?
 They are the four blocks that adjacent to / directly connected with the current block in the four direction and is not 0 / have not been visited / have not reached the border of the matrix.
 If it satisfies the conditions, add it to the queue and mark it as visited.

 Time Complexity: O(mn)